-A term used more and more these days is “Flashpacker”.
+A term used often is “Flashpacker”.
 What is a flashpacker and are flashpackers really that different to backpackers?
 What are the differences and how can you define the term?
 Find out if you’re classed as a flashpacker or a backpacker or are you some other kind of budget traveler?

 I know that when I first set off on my worldwide adventure I thought I was going to be a backpacker.
 I soon discovered that most backpackers didn’t see me as exactly the same sort of traveler as them.
 The term flashpacker wasn’t really being used that much at the time and I was called a champagne backpacker, which is basically the same thing.